-If you’re using a daily verse from bible, it is probably the most important thing you’ll ever do.
-Use it as you would any prayer.
+If you’re using a daily verse from the bible, it is probably the most important thing you’ll ever do.
+Use it as you would use any prayer.
 Use it before meals, before bed, before playing with your kids, before you get dressed, before you go to work, and even before you go to bed.
 It literally means using it for the entire day.
 Your daily verse book must contain every single thought and feeling associated with your faith and your life as a believer.

 Another thing you should do is read other people’s verses.

-The best way to do this is to look at our verses category that allow you to read verses online.
+The best way to do this is to look at our verses category that allows you to read verses online.
 Sometimes they aren’t all that clear and other times there are words repeated that you don’t understand.
 Read other people’s verses to get a good idea of what they mean and how they say things.